Estate Planning Attorney Based in Denton County

 A Durable Power of Attorney can be used to establish agents to act on your behalf in financial matters in the event that you are incapacitated and unable to take action yourself.
 The Power of Attorney will allow you to designate the specific duties you want your agent to have and may include the ability to conduct business with banks, establish or manage a stock or bond portfolio, sell or maintain real property, manage social security, Medicaid or disability benefits, handle personal finance matters and mange retirement accounts and funds.
 The Durable Power of Attorney will also provide for the ability for your agent to make transfers of property during the term of your life, allowing you to avoid having to pay the estate taxes that would come with transferring the property after your death.

 Medical Power of Attorney

 A Medical Power of Attorney is similar to a Durable Power of Attorney but will allow your designated agent to make medical, rather than financial, decisions on your behalf in the event that you are incapacitated.
 The Medical Power of Attorney will allow your agent to seek medical care for you in the event of illness, consent to surgical procedures, schedule routine check-ups, consider treatment options, apply for Medicaid or manage insurance policies.
-An agent and successive agent may be designated.

 Living Will or Directive to Physicians